Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 Facebook Twitter Linkedin Copy link post URL copied

 Knowing this difference is important.
-Once you’ve teased them apart, you’ll be able to define job responsibilities more clearly, make better hiring decisions, and minimize customer frustration by giving them the service they need.
+Once you’ve teased them apart, you’ll be able to define job responsibilities more clearly, make better hiring decisions, and minimize customer frustration.

 In this post, we’ll look at: